 Separation of powers

-The 2022 constitutional reform upgraded the council to a Constitutional Court, which can review complaints by ordinary citizens, the Prosecutor General and the Ombudsman.
-This fairly symbolic change will have little effect on the country’s judiciary and political system as a whole, given the new court’s limited purview and many constraints imposed on private individuals’ right of direct appeal.
-The judicial system remains nontransparent, and acquittals are very rare, at a rate of approximately 2%.
+The 2022 constitutional reform elevated the Council to a Constitutional Court with the power to review complaints from ordinary citizens, the prosecutor general and the ombudsman.
+This largely symbolic change has had little effect on the country’s judiciary and political system as a whole, given the new court’s limited purview and the many constraints imposed on private individuals’ right of direct appeal.

 Independent judiciary